congcongcong250/BWT-file-search-Implementation/README.md

-README for bwtsearch COMP9319 Data Compression and Search
+# BWTSearch Data Compression and Search
-		by Liren Wang, Student ID z5004424
+by Liren Wang

-Operations:
+## Operations:
 This program implements the BWT backwards search with three options.

-	1.-n
+1. "-n":
 Find number of all matches of the pattern in the bwt ehcoded file.
 Using basic BWT backwards search algorithm.

-	2.-r
+2. "-r":
 Find number of all the offset blocks containing matched pattern.
 Using FM-index to backwards search for the  previous char until reaching the bracket.
 Parsing the number before the bracket and save it into a list.
 Using std::list::sort() and std::list::unique() to get rid of the duplicates.

-	3.-a
+3. "-a"
 Find the offset numbers  of all the offset blocks containing matched pattern.
 Same as -r option.

-Index file structure:
+## Index file structure:

 	.idx file is created as a binary file to save the snapshots of occurrence for various blocks.
 	 In this case, all the data is saved in fixed length.
 It makes the program easier to find the